yux1991/yu-resume-academic/content/post/Deep_Feedforward_Networks/index.md

 ---
-title: Review - Linear Regression
+title: Learning - Deep Feedforward Networks
-subtitle: A review of the linear regression.
+subtitle: Learning materials for the deep feedforward networks.

 # Summary for listings and search engines
-summary: This article summarizes the key points of linear regression including assumption, formulization and the model performance.
+summary: This article summarizes the key points of deep feedforward networks.

 # Link this post with a project
 projects: []

 # Date published
-date: "2021-11-02T00:00:00Z"
+date: "2021-11-05T00:00:00Z"

 # Date updated
-lastmod: "2020-12-13T00:00:00Z"
+lastmod: "2021-11-05T00:00:00Z"

 # Is this an unpublished draft?
 draft: false